Classification: DNA Demethylating Agent

 Azacitidine kills abnormal cells in the bone marrow by inhibiting a process called DNA methylation, which is essential for cell reproduction.
 Because the abnormal cells cannot divide and grow, they die.

 How to Take Azacitidine

 Azacitidine is given by subcutaneous (under the skin) injections or intravenously (IV, by vein) typically for seven days.
+The dose you receive is based on your size and may be increased.
 This cycle is repeated every four weeks.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of azacitidine.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects: